 On the other hand, if you open yourself to imparting knowledge to others you will open yourself to a number of possibilities.

-Like we mentioned about always being on the hunt for new knowledge, traders must also have the habit of giving away knowledge.
+Like I mentioned about always being on the hunt for new knowledge, traders must also have the habit of giving away knowledge.

 10. Show up every day without fail